jlopenshaw41/book-library-api/book-library-api-write-up.md

 The `app.use...` line is a piece of code known as 'middleware'.
 It's a function pre-written for us by Express and it is necessary when making a POST request, which we're about to do.
 That POST request will include a body that consists of a JSON object.
 Behind the scenes, this middleware function essentially allows us make use of that JSON object.

 The second line is our route handler.
 This is where the real API magic happens.
 It sets up our API to deal with incoming http requests (in this case, a POST request to create a new reader in our database).
 Eventually we'll have a route handler for all the different types of http requests that might come in.
 This is the core of our API. `app` is our good old Express app, which we are now configuring. `.post` is an Express method we can call on our app.
 There are methods for all the different types of http requests.
-It takes the url endpoint as a string, then a function, which will perform the actions it needs to take to create the new record (we'll write that function next).
-That function, known as a 'controller', does not live in this file.
+It takes the URL endpoint as a string, then a function, which will perform the actions it needs to take to create the new record (we'll write that function next).
+That function, known as a 'controller' or 'handler', does not live in this file.
 Rather, to keep our code more modular (and more reusable), we keep all our controller functions in a separate file and require them in.
 So, let's write that function...

 3. In the `controllers/readers.js` file, paste the following code: